ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 ### it's all about the way the function is called

-JavaScript programmers talk about functions having a "context" when being called. `this` is bound to the context.[^toobad] The important thing to understand is that the context for a function being called is set by the way the function is called, not the function itself.
+JavaScript programmers talk about functions having a "context" when being called. `this` is bound to the context.`1` The important thing to understand is that the context for a function being called is set by the way the function is called, not the function itself.

-[^toobad]: Too bad the language binds the context to the name `this` instead of the name `context`!
+>`1` Too bad the language binds the context to the name `this` instead of the name `context`!

 This is an important distinction.
 Consider closures: As we discussed in [Closures and Scope](#closures), a function's free variables are resolved by looking them up in their enclosing functions' environments.
 You can always determine the functions that define free variables by examining the source code of a JavaScript program, which is why this scheme is known as [Lexical Scope].